quic-mtuttle/aimet/Docs/featureguide/bn.rst

     .. tab-item:: PyTorch
         :sync: torch

         When creating the QuantizationSimModel model, ensure that per channel quantization is enabled.
-Please update the config file if needed.
+Update the config file if needed.

         .. literalinclude:: ../snippets/torch/apply_bn.py
             :language: python